ecr007/English-World/Phrases-Vocabulary/G.md

 Get Back: means to return to previous location or position.

-Get better: means to improve or recover one's health.
+Get better: Become healthier when you were previously ill.
 E.g: I'm getting better.

 Go Ahead: means to proceed or continue with a task or action.
 It suggests there are no obstacles to moving forward.